GET 2017 COVERAGE

 Because you aren’t eligible to buy private health insurance through the Marketplace while in prison or jail, you don’t have to pay the penalty that some others without insurance must pay.

-If you’re in jail or prison but haven’t been convicted of a crime, you may use the Marketplace to buy a private health insurance plan.
+If you’re in jail or prison but haven’t been convicted of a crime, you can create an account or log in to use the Marketplace to buy a private health insurance plan.
 This assumes you are otherwise eligible to get coverage through the Marketplace.

 If you’re incarcerated you can use the Marketplace to apply for Medicaid coverage in your state.
 Medicaid won’t pay for your medical care while you’re in prison or jail.
 But if you enroll in Medicaid while you’re incarcerated you may be able to get needed care more quickly after you’re released.